Fort Ticonderoga: French and Indian War

 On July 8, 1758, Abercromby ordered a frontal attack against the hastily assembled French works.
-Abercromby tried to move rapidly against the few French defenders, opting to forgo field cannon and relying instead on the numerical superiority of his 16,000 troops.
-In the Battle of Carillon, the British were soundly defeated by the 4,000 French defenders.
+He tried to move rapidly against the few French defenders, opting to forgo field cannon and relying instead on the numerical superiority of his 16,000 troops, but the British were soundly defeated by the 4,000 French defenders in the Battle of Carillon.
 The battle took place far enough away from the fort that its guns were rarely used.
 The battle gave the fort a reputation for impregnability, which affected future military operations in the area, notably during the American Revolutionary War.
-Following the French victory, Montcalm, anticipating further British attacks, ordered additional work on the defenses, including the construction of the Germain and Pontleroy redoubts (named for the engineers under whose direction they were constructed) to the northeast of the fort.
-However, the British did not attack again in 1758, so the French withdrew all but a small garrison of men for the winter in November.
+Following the French victory, Montcalm anticipated further British attacks, so he ordered additional work on the defenses, including the construction of the Germain and Pontleroy redoubts to the northeast of the fort, named for the engineers under whose direction they were constructed.
+However, the British did not attack again in 1758, so the French withdrew all but a small garrison in November for the winter.

 The British under General Jeffery Amherst captured the fort the following year in the 1759 Battle of Ticonderoga.
-In this confrontation 11,000 British troops, using emplaced artillery, drove off the token garrison of 400 Frenchmen.
-The French, in withdrawing, used explosives to destroy what they could of the fort and spiked or dumped cannons that they did not take with them.
-Although the British worked in 1759 and 1760 to repair and improve the fort, it was not part of any further significant action in the war.
+In this confrontation, 11,000 British troops used emplaced artillery and drove off the token garrison of 400 Frenchmen.
+The French used explosives to destroy what they could of the fort as they withdrew and spiked the cannons that they did not take with them.
+The British worked to repair and improve the fort in 1759-60, but it was not part of any further significant action in the war.
 After the war, the British garrisoned the fort with a small number of troops and allowed it to fall into disrepair.
-Colonel Frederick Haldimand, in command of the fort in 1773, wrote that it was in "ruinous condition".
+Colonel Frederick Haldimand was in command of the fort in 1773, and he wrote that it was in "ruinous condition".